Hospice vs. Palliative Care: Key Differences Explained

 x min read

-Understanding the key differences between hospice and palliative care is very important.
+Understanding the differences between hospice and palliative care is very important.
 Not only for the patient but their families as well.

 What Is Hospice Care?

-It's a form of compassionate comfort care.
-Hospice care puts the quality of life of the patient first.
-It provides comprehensive support for the patient and their family.
+Hospice care is a form of compassionate comfort care.
+It puts the quality of life of the patient first.

+Hospice care provides support for the patient and their family.
 It also focuses on managing pain and addressing emotional needs.

-Hospice care can be provided:
+This type of specialised care can be provided:

 1. At home